MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

 weight: 2
 ---

-You can configure MKE 4 to store backups and restores externally, for example, in object storage provided by a public cloud provider.
+You can configure MKE 4 to externally store backups and restores, for example, in object storage provided by a public cloud provider.

 {{< callout type="info" >}}
-   AWS S3 is currently the only supported external backup storage for an MKE 4.
+   AWS S3 is currently the only external backup storage supported by MKE 4.
 {{< /callout >}}

 ## Configure an external storage provider